Flower (Kylie Minogue song): Composition

 "Flower" was written by Minogue and Steve Anderson from Brothers in Rhythm for her tenth studio album X (2007).
 However it didn't make the final cut.
 Minogue wrote the song in 2007, along with many other songs while she was undergoing treatment for breast cancer.
 Minogue described the song as "a love song to the child I may or may not ever have."
 Musically, "Flower" is a pop ballad song, which features instrumentation of pianos, violins, drums and an acoustic guitar.
 The Quietus had declared the song a "dreamy ballad".

-Many music critics had felt that the lyrical content deals with Minogue wanting to start a family and start motherhood, as critics felt the lyric "Distant child, my flower.
+Many music critics had felt that the lyrical content deals with Minogue wanting to start a family and start motherhood but being unable to, as critics felt the lyric "Distant child, my flower.
 Are you blowing in the breeze?
 Can you feel me as I breathe life into you?
 I know one day you'll amaze me" was a strong meaning to motherhood.